HamsterAI/demo-repository/README.md

-# OmniNest - AI-powered Cross-chain RWA Investment Management Platform
+# HamsterAI - AI-powered Cross-chain RWA Investment Management Platform

 ## Project Overview

-OmniNest is an AI-integrated, decentralized finance platform for cross-chain investment management, focusing on Real World Assets (RWA).
+HamsterAI is an AI-integrated, decentralized finance platform for cross-chain investment management, focusing on Real World Assets (RWA).
 The system adopts a **custodial wallet architecture** to provide users with a secure and convenient cross-chain investment experience.

 ## 🚀 Core Features